NathanYee412/pyPhotoOrganizer/README.md

 This program will sort a given directory by file creation date.
 Use is not limited to photos only.

+## Use Case:
+I want to back up photos from an SD card onto a Hard drive.
+I would first copy all of the photos that I would want to backup, then run this program onto the hard drive.

 # How to Use
 1. Download code
 2. Open Terminal with Python3 installed